19. Women and World War II

 Wartime is often regarded as the province of men.
 But contrary to popular belief, women don’t disappear during war.
 During World War II, American women’s individual and collective contributions to the war effort, at home and at the front, proved essential to victory.

-Let’s get up to speed.
 After World War I, the US experienced the Roaring Twenties followed by the Great Depression.
 Then, the world was at war again.
 Nazi German troops were annexing plenty of nearby land.
 When they invaded Poland with the help of the Soviets, the old allies of WWI had had enough.
 Germany’s neighbors quickly fell to the Blitzkrieg.
-Blitzkrieg was not a European pastry–but a lighting war strategy that caused much of Europe to fall under occupation.
+Blitzkrieg was a lighting war strategy that caused much of Europe to fall under occupation.

 Meanwhile, women war correspondents reported the situation to the American public.
 Martha Gellhorn, Josephine Herbst, and Frances Davis were among the women who told the story of the war to an international audience.
 They faced the discrimination common to women reporters--they were often ignored by the men.
 Davis observed that, “Somewhere within me there is the cloud of discomfort at being where I am not wanted.”
 She eventually won over her male colleagues…by smuggling their stories to France in her underwear.

-Let’s get up to speed.
 After World War I, the US experienced the Roaring Twenties followed by the Great Depression.
 Then, the world was at war again.
 Nazi German troops were annexing plenty of nearby land.
 When they invaded Poland with the help of the Soviets, the old allies of WWI had had enough.
 Germany’s neighbors quickly fell to the Blitzkrieg.
-Blitzkrieg was not a European pastry–but a lighting war strategy that caused much of Europe to fall under occupation.
+Blitzkrieg was a lighting war strategy that caused much of Europe to fall under occupation.

 Meanwhile, women war correspondents reported the situation to the American public.
 Martha Gellhorn, Josephine Herbst, and Frances Davis were among the women who told the story of the war to an international audience.
 They faced the discrimination common to women reporters--they were often ignored by the men.
 Davis observed that, “Somewhere within me there is the cloud of discomfort at being where I am not wanted.”
 She eventually won over her male colleagues…by smuggling their stories to France in her underwear.